RadioStudent/picapica/README.md

 composer install
 bin/phing install
 ```
+Note - if your dev box uses Windows, run console as admin.

 ## HOSTS file
 Edit your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) and add a hostname called `picapica.dev` that points to your Vagrant box IP address.